WilfriedMercier/SOMptimised/source/tutorial/set_and_get.rst

 Set and get extra parameters
 ############################

 In the previous section we computed an additional parameter for each neuron in the SOM: the petal width.
-Rather than keeping such parameters in separate variables, we can integrate them into the SOM to easily access them
+Rather than keeping such parameters in separate variables, we can integrate them into the SOM to easily access them later on.

+This is done with the :py:meth:`~.SOM.set` method

 .. code::

     som.set('petal width', swidth_med)
     som.set('petal width uncertainty', swidth_std)

-To retrieve later on an extra parameter (e.g. petal width), then one can do
+To retrieve later on an extra parameter (e.g. petal width), then one can use the :py:meth:`~.SOM.get` method

 .. code::

     pwidth = som.get('petal width')

-    print(pdwidth)
+    print('Petal width for the SOM neurons:')
+    print(swidth_med)
+    print('\nPetal width stored in the SOM:')
+    print(pwidth)

 .. execute_code::
     :hide_code:

     import warnings
     import pandas
-    from   SOMptimised import SOM
-    import numpy       as np
+    from   SOMptimised import SOM, LinearLearningStrategy, ConstantRadiusStrategy, euclidianMetric import numpy       as np

     # Extract data